kazikame/FUSE-NFS/Lab3Report.md

 | fusenfs    | 1.754s (0.083) |

 fusenfs performs almost 2x better than NFS.
 This makes sense since fusenfs writes all the data to the local cache before flushing it over the network to the host in one go when the `fd` is closed.
 NFS on the other hand flushes data after every `write()` of 1MB, and hence is unable to use the entire network bandwidth.

+The experiments are simple enough that they do not warrant any graph.

+### Discussion

+The benefit of the current implementation are straightforward -- primed towards large write intensive work-loads, fusenfs provides performance close to a local filesystem at the cost of fault-tolerance and cache coherency.
+For smaller writes or a read-only workload, NFS may provide much better performance.